DurhamSmith/braindump-setup/content/posts/proposed_experiments_2023_05_02.md

 This scheme can be seen in figure [1](#figure--fig:TMSD-CNT-QD) and uses the same scheme as done in the paper "Self-assembly of Carbon Nanotubes into Two-dimensional Geometries using DNA Origami Templates" <sup><a href="#citeproc_bib_item_1">1</a></sup>.

+In this scheme the toehold consisitng of LNA is used as done in<sup><a href="#citeproc_bib_item_1">1</a></sup>.
+LNA was used for the toehold as it has been show to increase branch migration efﬁciency <sup><a href="#citeproc_bib_item_2">2</a></sup> and LNA–DNA duplexes are more stable than their DNA counterparts.
+Additionally quote [1](#org28466f2) gives additional justification for the use of LNA toeholds.

+> LNA versus DNA toeholds.
+We have found that, under the conditions reported above, 5 nucleotide LNA toeholds give good results.
+We have been unable to ﬁnd conditions under which 7 and 8 nucleotide DNA toeholds give good results; they resulted in cross-linking of SWNTs or aggregation.
+For some experiments, 5 nucleotide DNA toeholds were used and SWNT-origami binding and alignment was observed but with poor yield.
+However, conditions and sequences for the use of 5 nucleotide DNA toeholds were not optimized and so conditions under which less expensive, short, DNA toeholds (5 or 6 nucleotides) give good yields of cross-junctions may be found.
+In addition to its role as a stronger binding toehold, LNA may also be advantageous in this system because its constrained backbone may give it a lower intrinsic afﬁnity for SWNTs<sup><a href="#citeproc_bib_item_1">1</a></sup>

 <a id="figure--fig:TMSD-CNT-QD"></a>

 {{< figure src="/ox-hugo/dna-cnt-tmsd-zip-maune-09-sequences.png" caption="<span class=\"figure-number\">Figure 1: </span>CNT:QD Formed via TMSD and Zip Bonds.
 Red nucleotides indicate locked nucleic acids." >}}